pyeventsourcing/eventsourcing/README.md

 that is currently out of the scope of this package - if you wish to do that, perhaps something like [Zookeeper](https://zookeeper.apache.org/) might help.

+**Abstract Base Classes** — For application objects, event soured domain entities, domain entity repositories, domain events, transcoding strategies, snapshotting strategies, stored event repositories, notification log views and readers, test cases, etc. These classes are at least suggestive of how to structure an event sourced application, and can be used directly to extend this library for your own purposes.

 **Worked Examples** — A simple worked example application (see below), with example entity class, example event sourced repository, and example factory method.

-**Abstract Base Classes** — For application objects, event soured domain entities, domain entity repositories, domain events, transcoding strategies, snapshotting strategies, stored event repositories, notification log views and readers, test cases, etc. These classes are at least suggestive of how to structure an event sourced application, and can be used directly to extend this library for your own purposes.
+**EXTENSIONS**

 **Collections** — Event sourced collections, for modelling different kinds of multiplicity.